AviatrixSystems/Docs/HowTos/customize_aws_iam_policy.rst

 privileages and helps you meet your organization security requirements.

 Please refer to this `IAM-Policy <https://s3-us-west-2.amazonaws.com/aviatrix-download/IAM_Policy_For_Peering.txt>`__ if you only plan on using the following Aviatrix features...
-  1. Gateway creation without ELB
+  1. Gateway creation without ELB(Elastic Load Balancer)
   2. Encrypted-Peering
   3. Transitive-Peering
-  4. Peering-HA
+  4. Peering-HA (High Ability)
   5. Site2Cloud
   6. Controller Backup & Restore